KlamChowder1/WinterSupplementCalculator/README.md

 # Testing

-- run `npm run test` to run the test suites
+- run `npm run test` in the root folder to run the test suites

 # Testing with the Web Application